techtown-training/docker-bootcamp/exercise/exercise6.1-jenkins-part1.md

 This would of course be considered a security vulnerability in a production setting, but we're keeping our examples deliberately simple to concentrate on learning Docker.

-We use the dockerfile USER directive to specify that we want the following commands to be executed by the root user.
+We use the Dockerfile USER directive to specify that we want the following commands to be executed by the root user.
 We then add the sudo command by using the RUN directive to run apt-get.

 Finally we add the jenkins user to the list of sudoers by using the RUN directive to echo out the appropriate line to the appropriate file.